 Blood in poo (stools or faeces) can be a sign of bowel cancer.
 But it is often due to other causes.
 See your GP if you are worried about any symptoms that you think could be caused by cancer in the bowel.

 Most often, blood in the stool is from piles (haemorrhoids), especially if it is bright red, fresh blood.
 Piles are like swollen veins in the back passage.
 These veins are fragile and can easily get damaged when you pass a bowel motion, causing a little bleeding.

 Blood from higher up in the bowel doesn't look bright red.
 It goes dark red or black and can make your bowel motions look like tar.
 This type of bleeding can be a sign of cancer higher up the bowel.
 Or it could be from a bleeding stomach ulcer for example.

-Your doctor won't think you are wasting their time with this sort of symptom.
-You will almost certainly have a rectal examination.
+Your doctor won't think you are wasting their time.
+It’s very likely that you’ll have a rectal examination.
 This means the doctor puts a gloved finger into your back passage and feels for anything abnormal.

 Go to see your GP if you are worried about any of the symptoms mentioned above.